blbadger/blbadger.github.io/neural-networks3.md

 		return saliency_arr
 ```

+which results in

+{% include youtube.html id='2V3B3tuc6mY' %}

+### Combining Occlusion and Gradientxinput

 One criticism of pure gradient-based approaches such as gradientxinput is that they only apply to local information.
 This means that when we compute